tsbraun1891/LegendsOfValor/README.txt

 an affect amount.
 This amount can be damage, attribute increase, or damage reduction.
 Item is an abstract class to be implemented by other specific types of items.
+-Buyable.java:
+    Buyable is an interface implemented by Item that lets you know whether an entity is purchaseable by a hero or not.
+Buyable things must have a check to see whether a hero is allowed to purchase them or not, and must handle what happens to them when they are bought.
 -Armor.java:
     The armor class extends Item as it is a type of item that contributes to the defense of its wearer/owner.